 Juli Morgan is a Songwriter, Recording Artist, Guitarist, Recording Session Guitarist, and a Guitar Instructor.
 She was a founding member of the instrumental trio Destiny and has played live nationally, opening for artists such as Joe Satriani, Robin Trower, Ronnie James Dio, and Blue Oyster Cult.
-She has released a full length CD with Destiny and two solo recordings, an EP in 2011 and a Full Length CD in 2012 (recorded in Nashville.)
+She has released a full length CD with Destiny and two solo recordings, an EP in 2011 and a Full Length CD in 2012.
 She has won numerous guitar competitions including Joe Satriani’s Whooznxt, hosted by Guitar Center in 2012, and Lincoln Brewster’s Show Me What You Got in 2010.
-Her YouTube Channel has over 2,000 subscribers and 475,000 views.
+Her YouTube Channel has over 4,000 subscribers and 1,000,000 views.
 Before moving to Boston she played for the Pacific Northwest’s premiere dance band, The Rhythm Nation and the Disco/Funk sensation, DanceMaxx Band.
-Juli earned her Bachelor’s degree in Guitar performance from Berklee College of Music in the fall of 2016.
-In addition to playing with local classic rock band, The Experts, She has been in numerous musicals including Seussical, Nice Work if You Can Get It, Bridges of Madison County, and The Altar Boyz.
-She currently teaches voice and guitar in the Boston/South Shore.
+Juli earned her Bachelor’s degree in Guitar performance from Berklee College of Music, Summa Cum Laude.
+Catch her live in New England with local 80s band, Fast Times, classic 70s rock band, The Experts, and Jon Finn Group.
+She has been in numerous musicals including Seussical, Nice Work if You Can Get It, Bridges of Madison County, and The Altar Boyz.
+She currently teaches voice and guitar at the South Shore Conservatory.

 Here's a little bit about me...